Do you think you’re an expert?

 Putting yourself out there means moving beyond what you do to be a leader in your business, your organization and your industry.
 It means networking and speaking and writing and sharing and getting heard and getting seen and being sought after for ALL of your brilliance.

-And if you’re in the spotlight already, it means that you UP your game to whatever your vision is calling you toward so that the right people and the right platforms have access to the amazing gifts you have to share.
+If you’re in the spotlight already, it means that you UP your game to whatever your vision is calling you toward so that the right people and the right platforms have access to your amazing gifts.

 While it can be scary, remember that people need you, need what you have to offer and need your unique way of offering it.